Skip to main content

 It’s possible to reduce sensory irregularities and become more comfortable in your environment.
 Less need for masking.

-It’s possible to learn how to organize your thoughts more efficiently so that when you describe them verbally or in writing people will understand you.
+It’s possible to learn how to organise your thoughts more efficiently so that when you describe them verbally or in writing, people will understand you.

 You very likely have strengths.